Can You Use Hyaluronic Acid with Retinol?

 How does OneSkin pair with hyaluronic acid and retinol?

-OneSkin’s OS-01 FACE Topical Supplement includes three sizes of hyaluronic acid to penetrate each layer of the skin.
-Super powered by the OS-01 peptide, OS-01 FACE is an ideal product to use alongside a retinol product, as it is ultra-hydrating and soothing to the skin, thereby counteracting retinol’s harsh side effects.
-When it comes to the order of retinol versus OS-01 FACE, it depends on which action you want to penetrate more - retinol or the OS-01 peptide.
+OneSkin’s OS-01 FACE is a daily moisturizer that includes three sizes of hyaluronic acid to penetrate each layer of the skin.
+Super powered by the OS-01 peptide, OS-01 FACE is an ideal product to use alongside a retinol product, as it is clinically validated to boost skin's barrier and hydration, thereby helping to counteract retinol’s potentially harsh side effects.
+(9,10) When it comes to the order of retinol versus OS-01 FACE, it depends on which ingredient you want to penetrate more - retinol or the OS-01 peptide.
 You can choose to alternate the order or find which order you prefer based on trial and error.
-As a rule of thumb, the product that you apply first will experience the most penetration and cause the most effect on the skin.
+As a rule of thumb, the product that you apply first will experience the most penetration and deliver the most effect to the skin.

 • While hyaluronic acid and retinol are both known to improve skin texture and smoothness, hyaluronic acid tends to be more hydrating and works well with all skin types, whereas retinol tends to be harsher on skin and is not recommended for sensitive skin types.